ROT101/learn_something/linux basics/file_and_searching/1_file_and_searching.md

     cat some_file_to_read.extention
 # grep
 ## : grabs/Searches for patterns in files
-    grep "the key words, letters,numbers or symboles"
+    grep "the key words, letters,numbers or symbols"
 # nano
 ## : a text editor that runs in bash
     nano some_file_to_open.extention